-The contradiction between humanitarianism and border security is of particular interest in the international visual and narrative arts.
-The image of the border is very close to "had to open up to powerful and direct revelations, those of the time-image and the thinking image" (Deleuze 1997, 23).
+The contradiction between humanitarianism and a story or message that stimulates emotions, or to border security is of particular interest in the interavoid the commodification of art?
+Every artist in national visual and narrative arts.
+The image of the their own way tries to create a unique metaphorical border is very close to "had to open up to powerful image that will tell their visual story.
+Our experience and direct revelations, those of the time-image and of contemporary art is mediated by text, knowledge the thinking image" (Deleuze 1997, 23). of the artist's previous work, and our own visual archives that constitute the archaeology of the present.